 Cost of Living: 6% below the national average

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 40s, 50s and 60s.
 On average, the area receives 53 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No

 At Least One Hospital Accredited by Joint Commission?
 No. The closest hospital, which is accredited, is in Naples, 28 miles away.

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: Hurriance Irma caused significant damage in 2017.
+Cons: Hurriance Irma caused significant damage in 2017 and Ian in 2022 brought flooding.
 Hurricane Donna did the same in 1960, as did Andrew in 1992 and Wilma in 2005.
 More will do damage in the future.

 Recommended as a Retirement Spot?
 Maybe.
 The remote location, distance to a hospital and hurricane threat should be considered.